x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/autodiscover.md

 - Client Access services on Mailbox servers provide authentication and proxy services for internal and external client connections.

-- Outlook configures services with only the user name and password.
+- Outlook configures services with only the username and password.

 > [!NOTE]
 > If you are a user looking for help with connecting your Outlook client to your Exchange server, see [Outlook email setup](https://go.microsoft.com/fwlink/p/?linkId=843935).